 - Optional: Prepare to teach or lead a hymn from Singing the Living Tradition or Singing the Journey that has Christian roots or a message compatible with Evangelical Christianity.
 Some suggestions are Hymn 268, "Jesus Christ Is Risen Today" or Hymn 348, "Guide My Feet" in Singing the Living Tradition, and Hymn 1045, "There Is a Balm in Gilead" in Singing the Journey.

 - Optional: Learn about the relationship between contemporary Christian music and African American gospel music by reading this March, 2020 commentary from the Chicago Tribune: “Why black gospel music still matters despite the rise of contemporary Christian music” by Melvin L. Butler.

 Description of Activity

-Youth listen to a variety of genres of Christian Evangelical music and compare and contrast with Unitarian Universalist music they know.
+Youth listen to a variety of genres of Christian and Unitarian Universalist music and make comparisons.